The Connection Between Alcohol And Anxiety

 Why the Jekyll and Hyde routine?

 There are two answers to that question.
-For starters, alcohol just does to this to people.
+For starters, alcohol just does this to people.
 It happens to ALL people, after a while.
 We’ll get to the second answer in a minute.

 Why Alcohol Makes Anxiety Worse